armory/docs/content/en/plugins/self-serve-error-management.md

 ---
-title: Self Serve Error Management Plugin
+title: Self-Serve Error Management Plugin
-linkTitle: Self Serve Error Management
+linkTitle: Self-Serve Error Management
 description: >
-  The Self Serve Error Management Plugin for Spinnaker enables overriding and customizing errors from CloudDriver or Scale Agent.
+  The Self-Serve Error Management Plugin for Spinnaker enables overriding and customizing errors from CloudDriver or Scale Agent.
 ---

 ![Proprietary](/images/proprietary.svg)

-## What the Self Serve Error Management plugin does
+## What the Self-Serve Error Management plugin does

-The Self Serve Error Management plugin extends CloudDriver and has the following features:
+The Self-Serve Error Management plugin extends CloudDriver and has the following features:

 1. **Replacing** the Kubernetes error into a totally new message
 2. **Enhancing** the Kubernetes error, so it has more context for the end user